anoncam/big-bang/docs/understanding-bigbang/package-architecture/argocd.md

 ### High Availability

-Upstream provides methods for deploying argocd in HA.
-High Availability installation is recommended for production use.
-However, a production HA deployment of argocd within Big Bang may produce results that vary.
+Upstream provides methods and docs for deploying argocd in HA.
+However, a production HA deployment of argocd within Big Bang has not been fully vetted and may produce results that vary.

 The following is an example of how to modify the Big Bang values to accommodate a HA deployment.